All applicants for financial assistance for the 2023-2024 academic year must file the following:

 We suggest that you complete the FAFSA online at www.studentaid.gov.
 The FAFSA form is also available from any college or university financial aid office or you may contact the Law School Financial Aid Office to request that a copy be mailed to you.

 You may be required to provide additional information in order to complete or supplement your financial aid application.
 It is important that you respond to such requests in a timely manner.
-You will not receive a financial aid award letter until our office determines that your financial aid file is complete.
-An award letter will be issued after your eligibility for scholarships and need-based funds have been determined.
-If your award letter does not list a federal or private loan that means that you have not yet completed the necessary steps to request one.
+You will not receive a financial aid offer letter until our office determines that your financial aid file is complete.
+An offer letter will be issued after your eligibility for scholarships and need-based funds have been determined.
+If your offer letter does not list a federal or private loan that means that you have not yet completed the necessary steps to request one.
 See Federal and Private Loans, for more information.

-Awards are made during the spring and summer prior to the start of the academic year.
-Applicants are advised that final awards cannot be made at the time of the admission to the law school.
-Upon request, however an estimated financial aid package is available from the law school financial aid office if the necessary financial aid forms have been filed in a timely manner.
-Once your financial aid file is completed your actual financial aid package will be awarded.
+Financial aid offers are made during the spring and summer prior to the start of the academic year.
+Applicants are advised that final offers cannot be made at the time of the admission to the law school.
+Upon request, however an estimated financial aid package is available from the law school financial aid office if the FAFSA form has been filed and we have access to the record.
+Once your financial aid file is completed, you will be issued an official financial aid offer.

 LL.M.
 Students